-The Association filed amended returns with the IRS for these open years based upon the PLR excluding from gross income the income derived from an essential governmental function.
-The amount of the tax recoverable for these open years as a result of excluding gross income resulting from performing an essential government function is approximately \$60 million.
+The Association filed amended returns with the IRS for the 2009 through 2014 open years based upon the PLR excluding from gross income the income derived from an essential governmental function.
+The amount of the tax recoverable for these open years as a result of excluding gross income resulting from performing an essential government function is approximately \$53,000.
 This recoverable has been reported as a federal income tax recoverable in the statutory statements of admitted assets, liabilities and surplus and has been non-admitted.